bjjdestroyer/whats-cookin-starter-kit/README.md

 2. Go to the directory you would like this project to live in and type in 'git clone [copied key]'
 3. Once it is installed, in terminal type in npm install
 4. If you would like to see the test cases passed, run npm test
-5. To see the site in action, in terminal type open index.html
+5. To see the site in action, in terminal type open src/index.html

 ### Examples of Project

 ### Background
-Talk about what we're doing and why
+For this project, we were given a set of class requirements and data files to use.
+We were required to come up with our own MVP and design decisions for our app.
+During the planning stages, we came up with an outline of iterations to have an idea of what we wanted to complete and when.
+We also created a wireframe of what we wanted our application to look like on the browser.
+A lot of decisions on the look of the project was decided while designing the site.
+In addition, we tend to enjoy Javascript more than CSS, so our focus was more on functionality than design.

 ### Reflection
-Talk about what the project was like; issues, stopping points, where we excelled
+Taryn - I really enjoyed working on this project!
+It was definitely a challenge, but one I greatly enjoyed.
+I felt like I learned a lot, especially about accessing arrays and objects, and iterating over both.
+I also gained a lot more experience with DOM manipulation, which I really enjoyed.
+I am also really proud of figuring out how to get the filter and search functions to work.
+I do think that I need to work on improving my CSS and DOM manipulation because I had so much trouble inserting the data into the HTML to display on the page.

 ### Collaborators
 - Taryn Martin @bjjdestroyer
 - Ben McClung @aurumvalian

 ### Attributions:
-- Heart, cooking pot, and pantry icons made by Freepik from www.flaticon.com
+- Heart, cooking pot, filter, and pantry icons made by Freepik from www.flaticon.com
 - Menu icon made by iconixar from www.flaticon.com
 - Arrow icons made by Darius Dan from www.flaticon.com

-## Linting Your Code

-Run the command in your terminal npm run lint to run the linter on your JavaScript code.
-There will be errors and warnings right from the start in this starter kit, but that's ok - the linter is still running successfully.

-Your linter will look only at the JavaScript files you have within the src and the test directories.

 ### Project Timeline: